 All of our Heat Banks are easily assembled, in an hour or less.
 The largest component of our largest tank is 30" wide by 88" long by 5" deep and weighs about 15 pounds.
 The versatile modular nature of the Heat Bank makes installation of large amounts of storage in tight or otherwise inaccessible space to other storage tanks a simple task for one person using a Heat Bank!

-June 21st, 2016 - I have had two conversations over the past week about liner materials.
+I have had two conversations recently about liner materials.
 Some of what I have written before bears repeating.

 The first conversation was with an old friend out west who has been using a tank from a competitor (who is now out of business).
 They used EPDM liners and stainless steel heat exchangers in what was a very expensive tank (more than three times more than ours).